-Sometimes, to prevent an infection, antibiotics are given to people who do not yet have an infection.
+Sometimes antibiotics are given to people who do not yet have an infection to prevent them from getting an infection.
 This preventive measure is called prophylaxis.
 Many healthy people who undergo certain types of surgery—particularly abdominal surgery and organ transplantation—require prophylactic antibiotics.

-Vaccination is one of the most effective ways to prevent infections (see Overview of Immunization).
+Vaccination is one of the most effective ways to prevent infections.
 People who are at increased risk of developing infections (especially infants, children, older people, and people with AIDS) should receive all the vaccinations necessary to reduce this risk.